jkiviranta/jkiviranta.github.io/_pages/eur-elec-markets2.md

 ---
-permalink: "eur-elec-markets"
+permalink: "eur-elec-markets2"
-title: "European Electricity Markets"
+title: "European Electricity Markets 2"
 author_profile: true
 redirect_from:
-  - /eur-elec-markets/
+  - /eur-elec-markets2/
-  - /eur-elec-markets.md
+  - /eur-elec-markets2.md
 ---

 This pages gives an overview of the European electricity markets.